saitamasahil/skyscraper/docs/PLATFORMS.md

 Get a list of supported platforms with `Skyscraper --help`.

 After the initial work from torresflo @ GitHub it is possible to add new platforms by editing the `platforms.json` file.
-Since version 3.9.0 of Skyscraper this file is replaced by `peas.json` (short for platforms, extensions/formats, aliases and scrapers) in the same folder.
+However, since version 3.9.0 of Skyscraper this file is replaced by `peas.json` (short for platforms, extensions/formats, aliases and scrapers) in the same folder.
 The information in the file is the same as before.

 Take this example from the `peas.json` file: